F-i-f/soft-brightness/README.md

 #### _Debug_

-When toggled on, Soft Brightness will log extra debugging information to the system journal (or syslog).
+When toggled on, Soft Brightness Plus will log extra debugging information to the system journal (or syslog).

 This will be useful if you encounter a bug:  In that case, please turn _Debug_ on, and try to reproduce the issue with that setting before capturing the debug logging.

-Soft Brightness's debug messages can be watched with:
+Soft Brightness Plus's debug messages can be watched with:

 ```
-journalctl -f | grep 'gnome-shell.*Soft-Brightness'
+journalctl -f | grep 'gnome-shell.*Soft-Brightness-Plus'
 ```

 ### Effect on power consumption

-Soft Brightness will cause extra load on the hardware and therefore slightly increase power usage, as it needs to add extra alpha layers and track the mouse among other things.
+Soft Brightness Plus will cause extra load on the hardware and therefore slightly increase power usage, as it needs to add extra alpha layers and track the mouse among other things.
 This is true of any Gnome Shell extension.

-If Soft Brightness controls an LCD panel, changing the brightness will not change at all the panel's power consumption.
+If Soft Brightness Plus controls an LCD panel, changing the brightness will not change at all the panel's power consumption.
 Use the back-light
 instead:  Changing the back-light brightness will affect power consumption, the lower the brightness, the lower the power usage.

-If Soft Brightness controls an OLED panel, changing the brightness will affect power consumption, the lower the brightness, the lower the power usage.
+If Soft Brightness Plus controls an OLED panel, changing the brightness will affect power consumption, the lower the brightness, the lower the power usage.